kusumi/fileobj/doc/README.list_of_options.md

                                 required to resize (i.e. insert or delete) regular files on platforms without mremap(2).
-          -d                    Show the buffer offset from offset to offset+length rather than from from 0 to length, when the buffer is partially loaded.
+          -d                    Show the buffer offset from offset to offset+length rather than from 0 to length, when the buffer is partially loaded.
           -x                    Show the buffer size and current position in hexadecimal.